|Something there is more immortal even than the stars

 Xue-Bing Wu et al., "An ultraluminous quasar with a twelve-billion-solar-mass black hole at redshift 6.30" [text], doi:10.1038/nature14241, Nature, 26 Feb 2015.
 The existence of [black holes with a mass of about one billion solar masses] when the Universe was less than one billion years old presents substantial challenges to theories of the formation and growth of black holes and the coevolution of black holes and galaxies.

 18 Apr 2015: A galaxy less than 2% as old as the universe had already formed much of its stars and metals.

-23 Feb 2015: The second law essentially says that the universe must have had a beginning and an end.
+23 Feb 2015: The second law essentially says that the universe must have had a beginning and [will have] an end.